crcandia/candia_lab/content/en/home/image.md

 <br>
 <div style="margin: auto; width:70vw">
-<p style="text-align: center"> Advancing and using Computational Social Science to tackle real-world problems related to individual and collective behavior using observational data and quasi-experiments.</p>
+<p style="text-align: center"> Harnessing the power of Computational Social Science, we strive to unravel the complexities of individual and collective behavior.
+Our mission is to turn observational data and quasi-experiments into solutions for tangible, real-world issues.</p>
 </div>